 sooner the food leaves the stomach, the less chance it has to go back in the wrong direction.

-Being held close to you during feeding also helps with soothing and relaxing better.
+Being held close to you during feeding also helps with soothing and relaxing.

 out different breastfeeding positions: lying down, sitting up are rugby

 feel more comfortable.

 me if your baby has difficulties feeding (is restless, cannot

 'cope' with the milk flow, coughs, gags, etc.).